okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 Alternatively you can use the 'simple' version of the field name, which is the name in lowercase with all 'special' characters removed and spaces replaced by underscores.
 This might be easier to look at, however has the disadvantage that user-facing names may change over time whereas internal field IDs will remain constant.

 By specifying exact_filters=true, an exact match rather than a 'contains' match will be used for text field filters supplied.
-Using this, your filter can also contain symbols such as '>' or words like ' OR ' which would otherwise change the behaviour of the filter.
+Using this, your filter can also contain symbols such as '>' or words like ' OR ' which would otherwise change the behaviour of the filter as below.

 Standard Agilebase quick filters can be used for preparing complex criteria on multiple fields, for example in each field using “?” to find blank records, > and < for numbers and date ranges, phrases like “last month” for dates, “=[word]” for exact matches, “:word” for starts with, and “!word” for doesn’t contain.